Total stability and Auslander-Reiten theory for Dynkin quivers: Introduction

-The proof uses combinatorics of Auslander-Reiten quivers (reviewed in \S\ref{sec:AR}), proceeding in cases by Dynkin type, with type $\mathbb{A}$ having already been completed in \cite{Kinser22}.
+The proof uses combinatorics of Auslander-Reiten quivers (reviewed in \S\ref{sec:AR}), proceeding in cases by Dynkin type.
+Type $\mathbb{A}$ was already essentially completed in \cite{Kinser22} but in different language, so we include this case for completeness.
 Of course, the combinatorics of Auslander-Reiten quivers is more complicated in types $\mathbb{D}$ and $\mathbb{E}$, but fortunately the general strategy of our type $\mathbb{D}$ proof can be intuitively extended to type $\mathbb{E}$.

 \begin{remark} This project began with a computational investigation of \cite[Conjecture~7.1]{Reineke03}, which considers standard linear stability functions, that is, those of the form $\mu(V) = (\theta\cdot \ddim V)/\dim V$, where $\theta \in \ZZ^{Q_0}$ is an integral weight, $\cdot$ is the usual dot product, and $\dim V$ is the total vector space dimension of $V$.
-We found that the conjecture is: \begin{itemize} \item true for all orientations in type $\mathbb{A}_n$ for all $n$ (already proven in citations above); \item true in type $\mathbb{D}_n$ for $n \leq 8$; \item false for certain orientations in type $\mathbb{D}_n$ for all $n \geq 9$; \item true for all orientations in type $\mathbb{E}_6$; \item false for certain orientations in types $\mathbb{E}_7$ and $\mathbb{E}_8$. \end{itemize} Marczinzik recently posted an easily verifiable case of when it is false in \cite{Marczinzik}.
-In references cited above, a modification of the conjecture using more general linear stability conditions is proposed that replaces $\dim V$ in the denominator with $w\cdot V$ where $w \in \mathbb{Z}_{>0}$ is a positive weight, whose solution has just been addressed in \cite{CQZ}. \end{remark}
+We found that the conjecture is: \begin{itemize} \item true for all orientations in type $\mathbb{A}_n$ for all $n$ (already proven in citations above); \item true in type $\mathbb{D}_n$ for $n \leq 8$; \item false for certain orientations in type $\mathbb{D}_n$ for all $n \geq 9$; \item true for all orientations in type $\mathbb{E}_6$; \item false for certain orientations in types $\mathbb{E}_7$ and $\mathbb{E}_8$. \end{itemize} Independently, Marczinzik recently published an easily verifiable counterexample \cite{Marczinzik}.
+Furthermore, in references cited above, a modification of the conjecture using more general linear stability conditions is proposed.
+The modified version replaces $\dim V$ in the denominator with $w\cdot \dim V$, where $w \in \mathbb{Z}_{>0}$ is a positive weight, and was proven in \cite{CQZ}. \end{remark}